juhoautio/sqlfluff-wiki/Home.md

-Welcome to the SQLFluff wiki!
+Welcome to the SQLFluff Wiki!

 This page is intended to supplement the [official documentation](https://docs.sqlfluff.com/en/stable/index.html) and and the README/Contributing files in the source code.